hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B2_alignment_quality.md

 In addition to the aligner-specific summary we can also obtain quality metrics using tools like [Qualimap](http://qualimap.bioinfo.cipf.es/doc_html/intro.html#what-is-qualimap) or [RNASeQC](http://archive.broadinstitute.org/cancer/cga/rna-seqc).
 These tools examine sequencing alignment data according to the features of the mapped reads and their genomic properties and **provide an overall view of the data that helps to to the detect biases in the sequencing and/or mapping of the data**.The input can be one or more BAM files and the output consists of HTML or PDF reports with useful figures and tab delimited files of metrics data.

-We will not be performing this step in the course, but we describe some of the features below to point out things to look for when assessing alignment quality of RNA-seq data:
+We will not be performing this step in the workshop, but we describe some of the features below to point out things to look for when assessing alignment quality of RNA-seq data:

 * **Reads genomic origin**: Even if you have high genomic mapping rate for all samples, check to see where the reads are mapping.
 Ensure that there is not an unusually high number of **reads mapping to intronic regions** (~30% expected) and fewer than normally observed **mapping to exons** (~55%).
 A high intronic mapping suggests possible genomic DNA contamination and/or pre-mRNA.
 * **Ribosomal RNA (rRNA)** constitutes a large majority of the RNA species in any total RNA preparation.
 Despite depletion methods, you can never achieve complete rRNA removal.
 Even with Poly-A enrichment a small percentage of ribosomal RNA can stick to the enrichment beads non-specifically. **Excess ribosomal content (> 2%)** will normally have to be filtered out so that differences in rRNA mapped reads across samples do not affect alignment rates and skew subsequent normalization of the data.